oracle-cne/ock-forge/README.md

 # ock-forge - The Oracle Container Host for Kubernetes Builder

-ock-forge is a tool that builds bootable media for Oracle Container Host for Kubernetes based on a treefile-based configuration.
-It supports generating virtual machine images via the qcow2 format, raw disk images, or writing directory to an existing block device.
+ock-forge is a tool that builds boot media for Oracle Container Host for Kubernetes based on a treefile-based configuration.
+It supports generating bootable media via the qcow2 format, raw disk images, or writing directory to an existing block device.

 # Requirements

 ## Operating System

-This project is intended to build on Oracle Linux 9.
-It is likely that you will find success with any other Linux distribution as well.
+This project is intended to build on Oracle Linux 8 and 9.

 ## Privilege